 Find out more about the confirmed speakers of Horizons 2019.
-More names will be announced soon.
+Click on the speaker's name for more details.

 Miki Ebisuya, EMBL Barcelona, Spain

 The Ebisuya group addresses the mechanism of developmental processes by reconstituting in vitro the cellular circuits.
 Features such as differentiation, pattern and tissue formation are compared in vitro to their in vivo counterparts.
 Additionally, the group works on recapitulation of developmental principles by organoid formation.
 As stem cells are widely available for a spectrum of species, organoid formation offers direct interspecies comparison, under controllable conditions, gaining new insights on the conserved principles of animal development.